BryanHogan/bryanhogan/src/pages/blog/zettelkasten.md

 tags: ["learning", "productivity", "tool"]
 length: Medium
 ---
 This is a text about Zettelkasten.
-An amazing system for life-long note taking.
+An amazing system for life-long note taking. a